Classifier-agnostic saliency map extraction: Training and evaluation details

 \paragraph{Classifier $f$ and mapping $m$} We use ResNet-50~\citep{DBLP:journals/corr/HeZRS15} as a classifier $f$ in our experiments.
 We follow an encoder-decoder architecture for constructing a mapping $m$.
-The encoder is implemented also as a ResNet-50 so its weights can be shared with the classifier or it can be separate.
+The encoder is implemented also as a ResNet-50 so its weights can be shared with the classifier.
 We experimentally find that sharing is beneficial.
-The decoder is a deep deconvolutional network that ultimately outputs the mask of an input image.
-The overall architecture is shown in Fig.~\ref{fig:architecture}.
-Details of the architecture and training procedure are in the appendix.
+The decoder is a deep deconvolutional network that outputs the mask of an input image.
+The overall architecture is shown in Figure~\ref{fig:architecture}.
+Details of the architecture and training procedure are in the supplementary material.